jet-dev-team/drupal-dockerizer/README.md

 remote_enable=1 remote_connect_back=0 remote_port=9000 remote_host=host.docker.internal show_error_trace=0 show_local_vars=1 remote_autostart=1 show_exception_trace=0 idekey=VSCODE
 ```

-### Additional Networking
+### Advanced Networking

-You can use an additional docker network to be able to conveniently host multiple Drupal projects on one computer.
+You can use an advanced docker network to be able to conveniently host multiple Drupal projects on one computer.

-Set in config.yml `additional_networking: true`.
+Set in config.yml `advanced_networking: true`.

 You can change the ip address of the project using the variable `network_id` in `config.yml` file

 You can change doamin name by variable `domain_name` in `config.yml` file

-#### Additional Networking Limitation
+#### Advanced Networking Limitation

-The additional network only works on a machine with a Linux distribution.
+The advanced network only works on a machine with a Linux distribution.

-#### Additional Networking project structure
+#### Advanced Networking project structure

 - `Adminer` placed on domain name and on 8080 port.
 - Solr 4 placed on domain name and on 8983 port and /solr path. `http://drupal.devel:8983/solr` for examle.